OSH Answers Fact Sheets

-West Nile virus is a microorganism belonging to the Flavivirus genus.
+West Nile virus is a microorganism belonging to the Flavivirus genus and is carried by infected mosquitos.
 West Nile virus has been commonly found in humans, birds and other animals in Africa, Eastern Europe, West Asia and the Middle East.
-Only recently the virus has been detected in North America.
+The virus first reported in Canada in 2002 – since then, it has been reported in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec.

 The West Nile virus has been found in more than 150 bird species in North America.
 Some species may have no obvious signs of illness when infected.
 Others, such as crows, blue jays, and ravens get sick more often and can die.
 People who find a dead bird should contact their local public health unit office.
 For information about submitting a dead bird in your area contact the Canadian Cooperative Wildlife Health Centre.